 These cancer insurance

-plans, they offer tax benefit of up to Rs 25,000 under Section 80D.
+plans do not offer any maturity or death benefit.
+However, being specialised health insurance plans, they offer tax benefit of up to Rs 25,000 under Section 80D.
 You can also save both time and money (through a discount on premium) by purchasing this plan online.

 Given the high cost of treating cancer and the reasonable premium rates at which these plans are available, one should opt for a cover at the earliest.

 The writer is director–health, life & strategic initiatives, Coverfox.com